-- 6.1 Once the Council's 2-step internal process is exhausted, a complainant may exercise their right to seek further advice and refer the matter to the Local Government and Social Care Ombudsman (LGSCO).
-On publication of the Annual Review Letter to the Council, it was shown that the Ombudsman's office had received 17 complaints and enquiries about the Council during 2017-18, a slight decrease from the 20 received in 2016-17. - 6.2 There were 18 LGSCO decisions made during this financial year; 1 advice given, 4 referred back for local resolution, 7 closed after initial enquiries, 3 not upheld and 3 upheld.
+6.1 Once the Council's 2-step internal process is exhausted, a complainant may exercise their right to seek further advice and refer the matter to the Local Government and Social Care Ombudsman (LGSCO).
+On publication of the Annual Review Letter to the Council, it was shown that the Ombudsman's office had received 14 complaints and enquiries about the Council during 2018-19, again a consistent decrease from the 17 received in 2017-18 and 20 received in 2016-17.

+6.2 There were 12 LGSCO decisions made during this financial year; 2 incomplete or invalid complaints made, 2 referred back for local resolution, 3 cases closed after initial enquiries, 4 not upheld and 1 case upheld.